-313. The Lapse risk charge is calculated as the maximum of the Lapse risk charge for the level and trend component and the Lapse risk charge for the mass lapse component.

-314. The Lapse risk charges for the level and trend component and the mass lapse component are calculated as the change in net asset value after applying the prescribed stresses to the two components.
-The prescribed stresses, based on the geographic segmentation, are specified below.

-315. The Lapse risk charge takes into account all legal or contractual options that can change the value of future cash flows.
-This includes options to partially or fully terminate, surrender, renew, extend, reduce or increase insurance coverage as well as the reduction or suspension of premium payments and changes in take up rates of options such as annuitisation options.

-316. The calculation of the maximum of the level and trend component and mass lapse component is performed at the level of each region listed in Section 7.1.2.

-317. The Lapse risk charge for the IAIG is then obtained as the sum of Lapse risk charges over all regions.
+- 315. The Lapse risk charge is calculated as the maximum of the Lapse risk charge for the Level and Trend component and the Lapse risk charge for the Mass Lapse component. - 316.
+The Lapse risk charges for the Level and Trend component and the Mass Lapse component are calculated as the change in net asset value after applying the prescribed stresses to the two components.
+The prescribed stresses, based on the geographical segmentation, are specified below. - 317.
+The Lapse risk charge takes into account all legal or contractual options that can change the value of future cash flows.
+This includes options to partially or fully terminate, surrender, renew, extend, reduce or increase insurance coverage as well as the reduction or suspension of premium payments and changes in take up rates of options such as annuitisation options. - 318.
+The calculation of the maximum of the Level and Trend component and Mass Lapse component is performed at the level of each region listed in Section 7.1.2. - 319.
+The Lapse risk charge for the IAIG is then obtained as the sum of Lapse risk charges over all regions.